Bob Dylan and the Grateful Dead 1987 Tour: Recordings

 Dylan & the Dead is a live album released by Bob Dylan and the Grateful Dead in February 1989 by Columbia Records.
 It consists of seven songs written and sung by Dylan, with the Dead providing accompaniment taken from the Dylan and the Grateful Dead 1987 Tour.
-Songs from two of the Grateful Dead performances were released on their album View from the Vault, Volume Four.
+The Grateful Dead's July 24 and 26 performances were released on the 2003 album View from the Vault, Volume Four, while their July 12 performance was released on 2019's Giants Stadium 1987, 1989, 1991.